dbca-wa/wastd/docs/data_collection/data_collection_admin.rst

 Admin: First time setup
 =======================

-These steps have to be run once by the admin per device while online.
+These steps have to be run once per new tablet.
-Less than 10 MB will be downloaded.
-These steps can also be run by an interested data collector on their own Android device.
+They are the minimum steps to provide a production ready data collection tablet.

 Setup the tablet
 ----------------